zblenlighten/power/Development.md

 - Message broker
   - Message: a client's request of a sequence of bytes with some metadata
-  - Types
   - Advanced Message Queuing Protocol (AMQP) / Java Message Service (JMS) style message broker
+    - Situation: expensive message processing, parallelize processing on a message-by-message basis, and message ordering is not so important
+    - ZeroMQ, ActiveMQ, RabbitMQ
   - Log based message broker
-  - Message queue: RabbitMQ, ZeroMQ, ActiveMQ
+    - Situation: high message throughput, each message is fast to process, and message ordering is important
     - Kafka
       - Offsets - Segments - Partitions - Topics
         - Bootstrap server (connection + metadata request)
         - Topic partitioning: what if a topic gets too big for one computer or one computer is not reliable
           - Partitions count (each partition for a single topic runs at a throughput of about 10 MB/s)
           - Replication factor (set to 3 as default)
           - It is recommended that each broker to have up to 4K partitions and each cluster to have up to 200K partitions
           - Log compaction
           - Advertised Host: advertised.host.name, advertised.listeners
       - Core APIs
         - Producer
           - Configuration
             - acks
               - 0: it's ok to lose data
               - 1: replica is not guaranteed
               - all: leader and replicas ack requested, add latency and safety
                 - Must be used in conjunction with min.insync.replicas
             - retries, delivery.timeout.ms, max.in.flight.request.per.connection (set to 1 to ensure ordering of retries)
             - enable.idempotence (set to true to prevent duplicates)
             - compression.type ([snappy](https://github.com/google/snappy)), linger.ms, batch.size
           - Keys: key to partition hashing (unless the number of partition changes, vs: round robin)
           - Example: RTSP (Real time streaming protocol) producer
         - Consumer
           - read data from a topic in order within each partitions (subscribe vs assign to a partition and seek to offsets)
           - Consumer groups (same group read from mutually exclusive partitions)
             - lag = log end offset - current offset
             - reset offset
             - rebalancing (when a consumer joins or leaves a group)
           - Consumer offsets
             - Message delivery semantics: at most once, at least once, exactly once)
           - Internal threads
             - Detecting consumer down: Heartbeat.interval.ms (Session.timeout.ms)
             - Detecting big data processing issue: max.poll.interval.ms
           - Schema registry
         - Kafka Connect (Source connector / Sink connector)
           - Change data capture (CDC) connector
         - Kafka Streams (ksqlDB)
       - Zookeeper (leader + followers)
         - Manages brokers
         - Performs leader election for partitions
         - Sends notifications
       - Others
         - Cluster (the minimum number of nodes in Zookeeper is 3 because of the quorum attribute)
           - Replication (multiple clusters): active-passive vs active-active
         - Monitoring (JMX metrics) and Operations
         - Security
       - Reasons to fast
         - Avoids Random Disk Access (sequential write)
         - Memory Mapped Files (mmap)
         - Zero Copy (receives bytes and sends bytes, [原理](https://www.jianshu.com/p/2581342317ce))
         - Batch Data in Chunks
         - Can Scale Horizontally

 ### Backend